StefH/WebJobs.Extensions.Ftp/_/custom-extension-part2.md

 # Creating Custom binding

 As stated before, we are creating a NATS extension here.
 We will use Visual Studio for development.
-We will also use the NATS client library [MyNatsClient](https://github.com/danielwertheim/mynatsclient).
+We will also use the FtpClient library [MyNatsClient](https://github.com/danielwertheim/mynatsclient).
 MyNatsClient is a handy library for .NET to connect to NATS.

 Custom Extension is a Standard .NET Library.
 You need to add the following packages using NuGet.
 Open the NuGet manager and search for: